We’d be willing to bet that you haven’t yet fully grasped just how important it is to keep your Facebook campaigns optimized.

 However, when targeting a narrow Facebook audience or working with remarketing campaigns, you can also let your ad frequency go higher.

-3. Keeping Your Facebook Advertising Costs LowThere’s probably no Facebook marketer in the world that wouldn’t like to get lots of great results at a low cost.
+3. Keeping Your Facebook Advertising Costs LowThere’s probably no Facebook marketer in the world that wouldn’t like to get lots of excellent results at a low cost.

 Facebook ad optimization can also be applied to your bidding methods and campaign budgets.
 This means smarter ad bidding that helps to increase your Facebook advertising ROI.

-Facebook advertising cost can vary from anything between the cost-per-click of $0.05 to CPC of $5.50 (and go even higher).
+Facebook advertising cost can vary from anything between the cost-per-click of $0.07

 If you want to avoid high ad costs, you need to know how to optimize your ad campaigns already in the setup process, not just later in the ad management process.